kwanann/ITSolutionsSampleQuestions/Test1-WinformJSON/Readme.md

 ## 1.4 Action button

 There will be a button at the end of the form called "Complete validation".
-When the end user clicks this button, it will generate a combined output with the following filename format: \[input file name\]\_\[V(Current datetime in yyyyMMdd-HHmmss)] e.g if the input file is labresults.csv, the output filename will be labresults_v20200106-083722.csv
+- When the end user clicks this button, it will generate a combined output
+- the outpue file should have the following filename format: \[input file name\]\_\[V(Current datetime in yyyyMMdd-HHmmss)] e.g if the input file is labresults.csv, the output filename will be labresults_v20200106-083722.csv

 ## 1.5 Output files

+**All output files must be stored in the same locatin as the path to the input file.**

-The output file will
+The **main** output file will
 - have the same columns as the input file
 - matched dob records are copied wholesale
-- different dob records are copied wholesale with the exception that the dob value is from the inputs inside the first grid
+- different dob records are copied wholesale with the exception that the dob value is from the dob input inside the *first grid*

-A secondary output file will be generated in json format listing the records that are originally wrong.
-The filename format should be \[input file name\]\_Wrong(Current datetime in yyMMdd-HHmmss)
+A **secondary** output file will be generated in json format
+- listing the records that are *originally wrong*
+- the filename format should be \[input file name\]\_Wrong(Current datetime in yyMMdd-HHmmss)

-A third output file may be generated IF there are still differences in dob after user has clicked on "Complete validation".
-This output file will have the same colums as the original input file, but with an additional db_dob column inserted after the dob column.
+A **third** output file *may* be generated
+- IF there are still differences in dob after user has clicked on "Complete validation"
+- This output file will have the same colums as the original input file, but with an additional db_dob column inserted after the dob column.
+- the filename format should be \[input file name\]\_ValidatedWrong(Current datetime in yyMMdd-HHmmss)